-A10.2.6.3 Methods and materials for containment and cleaning up
+A4.3.6.3 Methods and materials for containment and cleaning up

-A10.2.6.3.1 Provide appropriate advice on how to contain and clean up a spill.
+- A4.3.6.3.1 Provide appropriate advice on how to contain and clean up a spill.
 Appropriate containment techniques may include:

-- (a) bunding, covering of drains; and
+- (a) bunding2, covering of drains; and

-- (b) capping procedures.
+- (b) capping procedures3.

-- A10.2.6.3.2 Appropriate clean up procedures may include:
+- A4.3.6.3.2 Appropriate clean up procedures may include:

-- (a) neutralisation techniques;
+- (a) neutralization techniques;

 - (b) decontamination techniques;

 - (c) adsorbent materials;

 - (d) cleaning techniques;

 - (e) vacuuming techniques; and

-- (f) equipment required for containment/clean up (include the use of non-sparking tools and equipment where applicable).